mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/tutorials/sdk/pytorch/index.md

 The name of the final image `image_name` must be provided with or without image tag.
 If the tag is omitted, a concatenation of model `id`, `framework`, and `framework_version` is used.

-The `main_file` specifies the name of file that contains the model code, that is, `trainer.py` for the purposes of this tutorial.
+The `main_file` specifies the name of a file that contains the trainer code, that is, `trainer.py` for the purposes of this tutorial.

+To specify additional Python packages required for training or serving, provide the path to your requirements file via the `requirements` parameter of the `Model` class.
+Details on the format of the requirements file can be found in the [pip official documentation](https://pip.pypa.io/en/stable/cli/pip_install/#requirements-file-format).

 More details are available with `?Model`.

-### Train the Model
+## Train the Model
 Training the model using three workers is as easy as the following function call: